mlr-org/mlr3website/README.md

 **build-website.yml**

 Builds website.
 On `main`, the website is pushed to `gh-pages` branch.
 On pull request, the website is previewed with Netlify.
-Blog and gallery posts are frozen.
+The gallery is frozen.
+Note that this does not use the `renv` file but instead uses only the dependencies from the `mlr3website` package.
+This e.g. ensures that the overview lists are up to date.

 **gallery-weekly.yml**